sinclairzx81/typebox/readme.md

 ### Reference Types

-Type referencing can be useful to help reduce schema duplication when composing complex schemas.
+Type referencing can be useful to reduce schema duplication when composing large schemas.
 TypeBox allows for type referencing with the `Type.Box(...)` and `Type.Ref(...)` functions.
-The `Type.Box(...)` function creates a container for set of common related types and the `Type.Ref(...)` function allows referencing into the box.
+The `Type.Box(...)` function will creates a container for set of common related types and the `Type.Ref(...)` function allows referencing into the container.
 The following shows a set of common math types contained within a box, and a vertex structure that references those types.

 ```typescript
 const Math3D = Type.Box('math3d', {           //  const Math3D = {